djhaskin987/degasolv/docs/command-reference.rst

     - ``"!a"``

 - ``-R INDEX``, ``--repository INDEX``, ``:repositories ["INDEX1", ...]``: **Required**.
-  This option works exactly the same as the repository option for the ``resolve-locations`` command, except that instead of using the repositories for resolving requirements, it uses them for simple index queries.
-See `that option's explanation`_ for more information.
+  This option works exactly the same as the `repository option`_ for the ``resolve-locations`` command, except that instead of using the repositories for resolving requirements, it uses them for simple index queries.
+See that option's explanation for more information.

+- ``-S STRAT``, ``--index-strat STRAT``, ``:index-strat "STRAT"``:
+  This option works exactly the same as the `index strategy`_ option for the ``resolve-locations`` command, except that it is used for simple index queries.
+See that option's explanation for more information.

+- ``-t SYS``, ``--package-system SYS``, ``:package-system "SYS"``:
+  This option works exactly the same as the `package system`_ option for the ``resolve-locations`` command, except that it is used for simple index queries.
+See that option's explanation for more information.

 .. _Specifying a requirement: